Ido-Badash/Flowscape/lib/wiki/PROBLEMS.md

 3. Final resort: Use Copilot.

 ## Problem Workflow
 1. create a new branch of the settings branch               / done (took 12 seconds)

 2. fix the problem where you dont even see it               / done (took 38 minutes)
    - used the Flexable widget and add a collapse button

 3. fix the open tiles overflow problem                      / done (took 10 minutes)
    - i just used ListView widget to make it scollable

-4. use `git add <changes>` adn then commit and sync changes
+4. use `git add <changes>` adn then commit and sync changes / done (took 1 minute)

 5. merge to settings branch                                 / undone (took x)